-A copy of our Admissions Policy for the current academic year can be downloaded here:
+A copy of our Admissions Policy for the current academic year and the following year, can be downloaded here:

 Primrose Lane Primary School values all children and seeks to ensure that they learn that the challenging of hurtful behaviour and discrimination is an important part of the school's ethos.
 All our pupils have the right to feel safe and secure.
 They need to feel free from any threat of bullying and to know where to go and to whom to speak if bullying occurs.
 All complaints of bullying are treated seriously and are acted upon in accordance with practice agreed by the whole school community.

 At Primrose Lane we want the whole school community – governors, staff, parents and pupils to be committed to high standards of attendance and punctuality.
 Good attendance helps the children in our school community to maximize their learning.
 Our Attendance Policy supports us all to achieve high levels of attendance and punctuality.

 The headteacher, supported by the Governing Body, will not, except in exceptional circumstances, give permission for leave of absence during term time for holidays or similar activities.
 The headteacher will grant leave of absence for exceptional circumstances, such consent not being unreasonably withheld.
 Parents should use the Request for Leave of Absence Form when requesting leave of absence for exceptional circumstances.